dani-77/cereus-pkgs/README.md

     $ ./xbps-src -A x86_64-musl pkg ...

-<a name="building-base-system"></a>
+<a name="building-base-cereus"></a>
-### Building void base-system from scratch
+### Building base-cereus from scratch

-To rebuild all packages in `base-system` for your native architecture:
+To rebuild all packages in `base-cereus` for your native architecture:

-    $ ./xbps-src -N pkg base-system
+    $ ./xbps-src -N pkg base-cereus

 It's also possible to cross compile everything from scratch:

-    $ ./xbps-src -a <target> -N pkg base-system
+    $ ./xbps-src -a <target> -N pkg base-cereus

-Once the build has finished, you can specify the path to the local repository to `void-mklive`, i.e:
+Once the build has finished, you can specify the path to the local repository to `cereus-mklive`, i.e:

-    # cd void-mklive
+    # cd cereus-mklive
     # make
     # ./mklive.sh ... -r /path/to/hostdir/binpkgs